hyperspy/hyperspy/doc/user_guide/eels.rst

     >>> m.components.N_K.fine_structure_active = True

-To enable the fine structure component for all or a selection of ionization edges  you can use the :py:meth:`~.models.eelsmodel.EELSModel.enable_fine_structure` method:
+To enable the fine structure component for all or a selection of ionization edges, you can use the :py:meth:`~.models.eelsmodel.EELSModel.enable_fine_structure` method:

 .. code-block:: python